quicwg/multipath/draft-ietf-quic-multipath.md

 several changes to that mechanism:

   *  Simultaneous transmission on multiple paths.
-  *  Introduction of a path idendifier to manage connection IDs and packet number spaces per path.
+  *  Introduction of a path identifier to manage connection IDs and packet number spaces per path.
   *  Removal of paths that have been abandoned.